 - If you’re planning to file your taxes the old-fashioned way, go to your local library and pick up the forms you’ll need.
 You can also print them from the IRS’ website.

 - Just because you’ve moved out of the house, doesn’t mean you can’t take advantage of your parents’ knowhow!
 Don’t be afraid to call someone for help if you’re confused.
 It’s better to get the extra clarification than to accidently file your taxes incorrectly.

 - What happens if you file your taxes and then receive an additional document from work or school?
 You can always file an amendment to your taxes.
 Generally, you will use Form 1040X to file an amendment.
-You can find more information about tax amendments here.

 - Make sure that you have your bank or credit union account information on hand.
 If you’re e-filing, chances are that the website will give you the option to have your return automatically deposited into your bank or credit union account.
 To do this, you’ll need your bank’s routing number and your account number.
 Delta Community’s routing number is 261071315.

 Once your taxes are filed, just sit back and relax.
 If you’re lucky, you’ll have a nice refund coming your way.
 In most cases, it takes 3-4 weeks to receive your tax refund.
 Once it arrives, be sure to put some towards your long-term savings, but it’s ok to treat yourself to a new outfit too!